patrickmccallum/flask-prism/README.md

 If you're not already there, it's over at <https://github.com/patrickmccallum/flask-prism>

-And when you need to vent your anger because you're not reading the docs, my Twitter is [@patsnacks](https://twitter.com/patsnacks).
+Didn't read the docs?
+My Twitter is [@patsnacks](https://twitter.com/patsnacks).

 ### Changelog
+##### 0.3.2
+- Fixed an issue with the as_list parameter that could cause it to be ignored in certain cases
+- Tweaked the docs

 ##### 0.3.1
 - Fixed issue that would cause deployments to fail with Apache's mod_wsgi, and subsequently AWS Elastic Beanstalk